 Our Family Office team at LifePoint Wealth Management, Inc. uses a comprehensive, holistic, goals oriented approach to investing.
 Our approach seamlessly integrates many key financial disciplines including: Financial Planning, Investment Counseling, Estate and Trust Planning, Tax Planning, Risk Management and Asset Protection, Personal Wealth Management and Philanthropic Contributions.

 We have heavily invested in cutting edge, forward thinking technology to enhance the services that our Family Office provides to our clients, their business, their family and their philanthropic wishes.
 Rod believes in utilizing state-of-the-art technology to streamline the efficiency of his office, his team of specialists and his clients.
 Definitely not your typical office, LifePoint Wealth Management, Inc. presents an atmosphere of luxury and comfort for every client to enjoy.

-LifePoint Wealth Management, Inc. believes in a client-centric environment focusing on taking as much time as needed to fully educate clients.
-With boutique firm intimacy we encourage close ongoing contact with all our clients.
+LifePoint Wealth Management, Inc. believes in a client-centric environment focused on taking as much time as we need to fully educate clients.
+With boutique firm intimacy we encourage close, ongoing contact with all our clients.

 Thanks to the work of three economists, we have a better understanding of what determines an asset’s price.

 Best Vacations: By Car, By Ship, By Foot, Once in a Lifetime

 Four vacation destinations you might never have thought of.